fleaz/r53-ddns/README.md

 **WARNING**: Pushing just one wrong button in the AWS Console can cost you a lot of money.
-So if you play around with cloud stuff, always configure a "Billing alarm" so you wont be surprised at the end of the month with a big bill :)
+So if you play around with cloud stuff, always configure a "Billing alarm" so you wont be surprised at the end of the month by a big bill :)

 # IAM Permissions
 You need to create an IAM user which has the permission to update records on the